-Ugadi pachadi recipe – Ugadi recipes 2019.
+Ugadi pachadi recipe – Ugadi recipes 2020.
 Happy Ugadi to all the readers and friends celebrating.
 Wishing a happy and prosperous year ahead. 🙂 .
-This year Ugadi is celebrated on 6th April 2019.
+This year Ugadi is celebrated on 25th March 2020 in India.
 It is a day celebrated to mark the beginning of New Year in Andhra and Karnataka.
 It is also celebrated in few other states.

 In this post, I have shared the recipe of ugadi pachadi along with a list of ugadi recipes you can try.